larrymyers/jasmine-reporters/README.markdown

 * JUnitXmlReporter - Report test results to a file (using Rhino or PyPhantomJS) in JUnit XML Report format.
 * TapReporter - Test Anything Protocol, report tests results to console.
 * TeamcityReporter - Basic reporter that outputs spec results to for the Teamcity build system.
+* TerminalReporter - Logs to a terminal (including colors) with variable verbosity.

 ## Usage